North Dakota Bowhunter Laws and Regulations

 - South Dakota

-Is the North Dakota Bowhunter License the same as the permanent Archery Certification Card?
+Is the Bowhunter Card the same as the Bowhunter License?

-The permanent Archery Certification Card is proof that you have successfully completed all of the components of an approved Bowhunter operator safety course.
+The Archery Certification Card is proof that you have successfully completed all of the components of an approved Bowhunter safety course and allows you to operate on North Dakota waters.
 Since the Bowhunter education card or certificate does not expire and does not need to be renewed, it is not called the North Dakota Bowhunter License.

 Why Bowhunter Safety Education Is Important